Chronic Health Conditions and Addiction

-Many health conditions, such as infections, heart and liver disease, stroke and chronic pain are linked to alcoholism and drug addiction.
+Many chronic health conditions, such as infections, heart and liver disease, stroke and chronic pain are linked to alcoholism and drug addiction.
 The alcohol and drug addiction may cause the health condition, make the issue worse or impair judgment in situations that could lead to contracting an infection, such as Hepatitis C or HIV.
-Addiction treatment for people with these health conditions must be multidisciplinary and done in a setting where all healthcare providers are working as a team.
+Addiction treatment for people with these chronic health conditions must be multidisciplinary and done in a setting where all healthcare providers are working as a team.

 HIV or AIDS